 An inquest at West London Coroner's Court heard that Dylan's parents were kept outside the resuscitation room.

-Christine Mann, Hillingdon matron and nursing services manager, apologised and said it was due to staff shortages.'No excuses'
+Christine Mann, Hillingdon matron and nursing services manager, apologised and said it was due to staff shortages.

 She also apologised for not giving Dylan's parents enough information when medical discussions were held about his care.